 With only weeks to go until Prince Harry and Meghan Markle's wedding, royal fever is taking over the nation.
 And it seems the Duchess of Cambridge's parents, Carole and Michael Middleton, have also jumped on the bandwagon with their supply company, Party Pieces.
 The Middleton family business has stocked up on everything from Union Jack flags and bunting, to confetti and banners ahead of the 19 May nuptials.

 Carole and Michael Middleton are selling royal wedding pieces

-On the husband Michael, plus their three children.
+On the online website, customers can search "royal wedding" which brings up a whole host of royal-themed items.
+Carole, 63, launched Party Pieces in 1987 and has continued to grow the business over the past 30 years with the support of her husband Michael, plus their three children.
 As well as having a range of supplies for occasions such as children's and adult's birthdays, baby showers and hen parties, the business has a full selection of wedding accessories.